HowTheyVote/howtheyvote/README.md

 5. Create `.env` files based on `scrapers/.env.example` and `app/.env.example`.
 6. When creating a fresh development environment with a clean DB, execute `php artisan migrate`, `php artisan db:seed --class=GroupSeeder`, and `php artisan db:seed --class=TermSeeder` inside the `app` container (e.g. with `docker-compose exec`).

+### Database Dumps

+We provide a dump in the `mariadb/dump` directory that can be imported using `mariadb/dump/import_database.sh`.
+If you have scraped data the `mariadb/dump/export_database.sh` script can be used to create a new dump.

 ## Production Deployment

 We’re using [Ansible](https://ansible.org) to manage server provisioning and deployment to production environments.
 Currently, the Ansible playbook `ansible/site.yml` supports deploying EP-Votes to a fresh [Uberspace 7](https://uberspace.de) account.